xyxingx/Point-Cloud-Color-Constancy/README.md

 - PointCloud: with resolution of 256 points and 4096 points.
 - Label: illumination label
-- Image: raw linear RGB image (ETH3D), linearized sRGB image (NYU-v2/DIODE).
+- Image: raw linear RGB image (Depth-AWB & ETH3D), linearized sRGB image (NYU-v2/DIODE).
 - Folds: how we split the different folds for cross validation.

 For the full depth information and images on the three open-source datasets, please refer to their website.